Skip to content

 We avoid recommending paid catalog tracks pulled from Spotify or Apple Music streams.
 Those licenses are for listening, not re-recording.
 Even if your cover sounds great, the platform’s fingerprinting system will catch the underlying composition.

 You can ship a passable vocal recording with the headphones that came in the iPhone box.
-We’ve done it.
 The two upgrades that move the needle are a dedicated microphone and a quiet recording space.

 Two budget tiers worth comparing:

-- XLR microphones plus an audio interface: better signal-to-noise and wider gain range.
+• XLR microphones plus an audio interface: better signal-to-noise and wider gain range.
 The Focusrite Scarlett Solo or Behringer UM2 turns any XLR mic into a USB input.
-For Mac users we tested several in our audio interfaces for Mac comparison.
+For Mac users, our audio interfaces for Mac comparison breaks down the closest picks.

-We heard a clearly lower noise floor when we swapped a stock iPhone EarPods recording for a Samson Q2U through the same vocal performance.
+The noise floor drops noticeably when you swap stock iPhone EarPods for a dedicated USB mic like the Samson Q2U on the same vocal performance.
 Mic choice matters more than software at the budget end.

 #Treating Your Recording Room

 Skip the empty-room recording trick if you have any soft furniture nearby.
 A bedroom with a duvet on the floor and a closet of clothes acts as a natural absorber.
-We tracked the same vocal pass in three rooms with the same Samson Q2U: a bare home office, a duvet-treated bedroom, and a clothes-packed walk-in closet.
-The closet pass had the lowest reverb tail by ear, and the duvet bedroom was a close second.
+Compare the same vocal pass in a bare home office, a duvet-treated bedroom, and a clothes-packed walk-in closet: the closet typically has the lowest reverb tail, with the duvet bedroom a close second.

 Short rule: soft surfaces close to the singer beat acoustic panels far away.
 Go for clothes, blankets, mattresses, or a thick rug before buying foam.